Carrom ball: Method

 The ball is held between the thumb, forefinger and the middle finger and, instead of a conventional release, the ball is squeezed out and flicked by the fingers like a carrom player flicking the disc on a carrom board.
 It is different from wrist-bowled deliveries.
 Traditional leg-spin is bowled with anti-clockwise wrist movement for a right-armed bowler.
 A finger-bowled delivery such as traditional off-spin is bowled with a clockwise finger movement.
 In a carrom delivery, the middle finger and thumb flick or squeeze the ball out of the hand, like a carrom player flicking a striker in the indoor game of carrom.
-When the centre finger is gripped towards the leg side, the ball spins from leg to off; when the centre finger is gripped towards the off side, the ball spins from off to leg.
+When the center finger is gripped towards the leg side, the ball spins from leg to off; when the center finger is gripped towards the off side, the ball spins from off to leg.
 Depending on the degree the ball is gripped towards the leg side, the carrom ball could also travel straight.
 The carrom ball can therefore spin to either the off or leg sides or travel straight (as opposed to the misconception that it only spins towards the off side).